 Last night two men helped themselves.
-One man lives in the Jerome men’s shelter but was visiting his mother in riverdale.
+One man lives in the Jerome men’s shelter but was visiting his mother in Riverdale.
 He was so excited to see yogurt and cheese.
-We have a great amount of need and we have a community here in the Bronx and beyond who has filled this Fridge daily.
+We have a great amount of need, and we have a community here in the Bronx and beyond that has filled this Fridge daily.
 We are so grateful.
 People have contacted my partner on Facebook and offered donations.
-Members of local running clubs have donated and friends and family and Total strangers on the next door app have dropped off food and offered money to buy food.
-Small struggling deli on Broadway offered buttered rolls.
-The fruit vendor at the corner of 231 and broadway said he would drop off extra fruit when we told him about “the friendly fridge “.
-A friend drove in the rain and dropped off potatoes, apples and cucumbers.
-Today when we came by to clean it and refill we saw two Riverdale residents dropping more things off.
+Members of local running clubs have donated, and friends and family and Total strangers on the next-door app have dropped off food and offered money to buy food.
+A small struggling deli on Broadway offered buttered rolls.
+The fruit vendor at the corner of 231 and broadway said he would drop off extra fruit when we told him about “the friendly fridge. ” A friend drove in the rain and dropped off potatoes, apples, and cucumbers.
+Today when we came by to clean it and refill it, we saw two Riverdale residents dropping more things off.

-As someone special in my life once said said “no one should go hungry” and thanks to this amazing neighborhood… we can all help… one Fridge at a time.
+As someone special in my life once said, “no one should go hungry,” and thanks to this amazing neighborhood… we can all help… one Fridge at a time.

 This is a mixed community.
 With great wealth and great poverty.
-Million dollar homes as well as many group homes, single room occupancies and respite center for people with mental illness.
+Million-dollar homes, as well as many group homes, single-room occupancies, and respite centers for people with mental illness.
 Wealth and poverty side by side.
-I watch the bx9 emptier than usual but filled with caregivers … home attendants, clerks and so many … working while many can work from home. — Selma Sequeira Raven36529
+I watch the bx9 emptier than usual but filled with caregivers … home attendants, clerks, and so many … working while many can work from home. — Selma Sequeira Raven36530